PellelNitram/OnlineHTR/README.md

 3. `pip3 install torch torchvision torchaudio`
 4. `pip install -r requirements.txt`
 5. `pip install -e .` (do not forget the dot, `.`)
-6. `make test` to confirm that installation was successful.
+6. `make test-installation` to confirm that installation was successful.
 Alternatively, you can run `make test-full` to run all tests including the slow ones.

 ## Training data